mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 BEARER-OF-CARGOES SHUTTLE

-One of the most common small craft in K’kree space, the Bearer-of-Cargoes is designed to carry out basic interface work between orbital installations and starships or planetside facilities.
+One of the most common small craft in K'kree space, the Bearer-of-Cargoes is designed to carry out basic interface work between orbital installations and starships or planetside facilities.
-It is entirely robotic, with no provision for manual control aboard the craft; like most K’kree vessels it can be remotely operated from another craft or an installation.
+It is entirely robotic, with no provision for manual control aboard the craft; like most K'kree vessels it can be remotely operated from another craft or an installation.
 As a freight-only craft, the Bearer-of-Cargoes